ApoWillow/Hellions-Sniffer-Plus-Biomeless/README.md

-# Hellion's Sniffer+
+# Hellion's Biomeless Sniffer+

-Welcome to Hellion's Sniffer+!
+Welcome to Hellion's Biomeless Sniffer+!
 This is a 1.20 Expansion mod building on features surrounding the Sniffer.
-This includes new behaviors for the Sniffer itself; several new plants for it to dig up, including a new woodset; and an entirely new cave biome, housing all these wonders!
-Hop in and explore!
+This includes new behaviors for the Sniffer itself; several new plants for it to dig up, including a new woodset, housing all these wonders!
+Though from the original mod, this removes the cave biome which could be used to find sniffer's in.

 ## Features:
 - Sniffers now can be saddled and ridden